 Each PUMS housing unit and person record contains 80 PUMS replicate weights.
 These replicate weights are based on the ACS replicate weights adjusted for PUMS subsampling.
 For any estimate X, 80 replicate estimates are also computed using the replicate weights.
 For this discussion, we refer to X as the 'full sample estimate.'
-The first replicate estimate X_1 is computed using the first replicate weight, the second replicate estimate X_2 is computed using the second replicate weight, and so on.
-Each replicate estimate is computed using the replicate weights in the same way that the full sample estimate X is computed, as described in Section 4.2, Estimation.
+The first replicate estimate $X_1$ is computed using the first replicate weight, the second replicate estimate $X_2$ is computed using the second replicate weight, and so on.
+Each replicate estimate is computed using the replicate weights in the same way that the full sample estimate X is computed, as described in the Estimation section.